After-Shock/Cloudbox-wiki/Backup-and-Restore.md

    Note: See [[Configuring Settings]] wiki page on further details on all of the settings parameters listed above.

+2. Run a Manual Backup Once

-2. Run a manual backup once to "set" the cron job.
+Note: this step is required even if backup was enabled (i.e. `cron_state` set to `present`) when you first installed Cloudbox, since a manual backup has to be run once to create the cron job.

    1. Go into your Cloudbox folder